 Welcome to Polyphemus.
 (Our little Polys!)

-The adults who support our learning are Mr Walker, Miss Hawkins, Mrs Brownlee and Miss Maria Cawley.
+The adults who support our learning are Mr Walker, Miss Hawkins, Mrs Brownlee, Miss Aliesha and Miss Jodie.

 Mr Walker is always on the door during drop off times and is happy to talk to parents about their children and answer any questions that they may have.